christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 For a faulty system to still be able to reach consensus, even more nodes are required than initially for a system to be [fault-tolerant](#sec:possible-faults):

-$\left \lceil (n + 1)/2 \right \rceil$ correct processes are necessary and sufficient to reach agreement [@bracha1983resilient].
+$\left \lceil (n + 1)/2 \right \rceil$ correct processes are necessary and sufficient to reach agreement [@bracha1983resilient], or in other words $n \geq 2k + 1$ where $k$ is the number of crashed processes and $n$ the number of total processes/nodes needed to tolerate this number of faulty nodes.

-"there is no consensus protocol for the fail-stop case that always terminates within a bounded number of steps" [@bracha1983resilient]
+"there is no consensus protocol for the fail-stop case that always terminates within a bounded number of steps" [@bracha1983resilient] as shown above... need randomness
-\todo{Is this of interest for this work?}

 **Byzantine-Fault Tolerant (BFT) Consensus Protocols**

+\todo{Illustration for byzantine generals problem like in https://www.sciencedirect.com/topics/computer-science/byzantine-fault}

+The _Byzantine Generals Problem_ is a classic problem in distributed systems that is not as easy to implement, adapt, and understand as it might seem to a systems architect [@lamport1982byzantine]

 BFT consensus is defined by the following four requirements: